wp-plugins/hungryfeed/readme.txt

 == Upgrade Notice ==

-= 1.3.9 =
+= 1.4.0 =
-* Added option to enable shortcodes in widgets
+* Added feature to templates for transforming the RSS description field using phpquery selectors
+* Filter parameter is now case-insensitive

 == Changelog ==

+= 1.4.0 =
+* Added feature to templates for transforming the RSS description field using phpquery selectors
+* Filter parameter is now case-insensitive

 = 1.3.9 =
 * Added option to enable shortcodes in widgets